Zsmerritt/Flutter_AWS_CloudWatch/README.md

 }
 ~~~

-Then just import this file somewhere in your code and call `log('HELLO WORLD');`.
-The package will handle creating the
+Then just import this file somewhere in your code and call `log('HELLO WORLD');`. `aws_cloudwatch` will
-log groups and log streams on its own.
-The way the quick start file is set up, you will end up with one log group for
+create the log groups and log streams on its own. with this quick start file, you will have one
-standard logging and another for errors.
+log group for standard logging and another for errors.
 Both with have the same log stream name.
-To automatically send logs for all
+To automatically send
-flutter errors see example 3.
+logs for all flutter errors see example 2 below.

 ## Examples

 ### Example 1

-Here's an example of using aws_cloudwatch to send a CloudWatch PutLogEvent request:
+Here's an example of using `CloudWatch` from `aws_cloudwatch` to send a log:

 ~~~dart
 import 'package:aws_cloudwatch/aws_cloudwatch.dart';